Motorola-Miami/android_vendor_miamiOTA/README.md

-# RisingOS OTA repo
+# Miami OTA repo
-In order for a device to be officially supported by RisingOS, OTA information needs to be added.
-Please refer to the following "Readme" to get started
+This repo is to provide OTA updates to Motorola Edge 30 Neo (miami) devices.

 ## 1. Introduction ##
 In order for a device to be OTA compliant, there are a few things to know.